karol-dubas/MultithreadingCSharp/README.md

 # 3.7 - HTTP Client cancellation

 - Canceling defined asynchronous methods might be different.
-  Sometimes it might return partial data and sometimes it throws `TaskCanceledException` to let know that it was canceled
+  Sometimes it might return partial data, and sometimes it throws `TaskCanceledException` to let know that it was canceled

 ```cs
 using var httpClient = new HttpClient();